vuestorefront/vue-storefront/packages/core/docs/general/context.md

 ## API-client creation

-Since the api-client can be used as separated unity, and it's responsible for communication with the given integration, it is also related to the context API.
+Since the API-client can be used as a separated unit, and it's responsible for communication with the given integration, it is also related to the context API.

-Each api function has context in the first argument that contains information about `client` and the `config`.
+Each API function has a context in the first argument that contains information about `client` and the `config`.

-In terms of creation of context api, we need to pass each api-function to the factory params of `apiClientFactory` along with `tag` for the integration and `onSetup` function (if it's needed):
+In terms of creation of context API, we need to pass each API-function to the factory params of `apiClientFactory` along with `tag` for the integration and `onSetup` function (if it's needed):

 ```js
 import { apiClientFactory } from '@vue-storefront/core';